elysiumphase/consis/README.md

 This project has a [Code of Conduct](.github/CODE_OF_CONDUCT.md).
 By interacting with this repository, organization, or community you agree to abide by its terms.

 # Contributing
-Please have a look at our [TODO](TODO.md) for any work in progress.

 Please take also a moment to read our [Contributing Guidelines](.github/CONTRIBUTING.md) if you haven't yet done so.